aaryadevg/aaryadevg/README.md

 def me() -> dict[Str, Any]:
   about = {
     "Bio 👨‍💻"                 : "An AI / Science / Math enthusiast based in India",
-    "Occupation 🏫"          : "Post Graduate Student at Pune University" "Working_on 🛠"          : "Implementing a Physics Informed Neural Network", # An AI to approximate differential equations "Favourite_book 📘"      : 1984, # By Gorge Orwell
+    "Occupation 🏫"          : "Gen AI engineer at Samprama Digitek" "Working_on 🛠"          : "Bringing AI Agents into industry 4.0",
+    "Favourite_book 📘"      : 1984, # By Gorge Orwell
     "Favourite_sport ⚽️"     : "F1" # Team McLaren always
   }